Menu

 Activation

-After a trial period, Skip requires a license key for closed-source or commercial development.
-See License Keys for instructions on how to obtain and install your license key.
+After a trial period, Skip will require a license key for closed-source or commercial development.
+See License Keys for instructions on how to obtain and install your license key when your free trial ends.

 Creating an App